GeoModelLab/FraNchEstYN/README.md

 - **Calibration routines** for crop, disease, and fungicide parameters
 - 🔮 *Optional*: a **Large Language Model (LLM) post-processor** that generates **narrative summaries** of outputs (`franchy_message = TRUE`), using an API key from [OpenRouter](https://openrouter.ai/)

-The result is a flexible tool for **understanding and quantifying yield losses** caused by plant diseases under different management and climatic scenarios.
+The result is a flexible tool for **dynamic simulation of disease severity to quantify yield losses** caused by plant diseases under different management and climatic scenarios.

 > **Note:** FraNchEstYN is currently **Windows-only** due to its C# computation core.
 Cross-platform support is in progress.